pavelmc/Yatuli/README.md

 ## Hardware ##

-We use a linear volume resistor with extremes connected to GND and +Vcc of the Arduino, for stability you must put a 1uF polarized capacitor across GND and +Vcc at the variable resistor legs, then a 10nF (103) capacitor across GND and the wiper.
+We use a linear volume resistor with extremes connected to GND and +Vcc of the Arduino, for stability you must put a 1uF polarized capacitor across GND and +Vcc at the variable resistor legs, then a 1nF (102) capacitor across GND and the wiper.

+**Beware!:** don't use a cap bigger than 1nf (102) in the wiper as it must be sufficient enough to block RF in the ADC, but we do need some LF noise to the oversampling work to avoid flutter on the readings.

 Then the wiper is connected to an Analog input of the Arduino, see the examples bundled with this lib.